awsdocs/amazon-elasticache-docs/doc_source/redis/GettingStarted.ConnectToCacheNode.md

 # Connect to a Cluster's Node<a name="GettingStarted.ConnectToCacheNode"></a>

-Before you continue, complete [Authorize Access](GettingStarted.AuthorizeAccess.md)\.
+Before you continue, complete [Access Authorization](GettingStarted.AuthorizeAccess.md)\.

 This section assumes that you've created an Amazon EC2 instance and can connect to it\.
 For instructions on how to do this, see the [Amazon EC2 Getting Started Guide](https://docs.aws.amazon.com/AWSEC2/latest/GettingStartedGuide/)\.

 An Amazon EC2 instance can connect to a cluster node only if you have authorized it to do so\.
-For more information, see [Authorize Access](GettingStarted.AuthorizeAccess.md)\.
+For more information, see [Access Authorization](GettingStarted.AuthorizeAccess.md)\.

 ## Find your Node Endpoints<a name="GettingStarted.FindEndpoints"></a>